-They say winterizing your above-ground pool is a personal decision.
+They say winterizing an above-ground pool is a personal decision.
 But why does your pool get no say in the matter?
 If you truly treasure your pool, you’ll take the necessary steps to protect its condition for the long run.
 Sure, your backyard may not look as appealing with the pool cover on, but it’s necessary to maintain the beauty and condition of your pool and keep your equipment primed for springtime since an above-ground pool can be the epicenter of your backyard oasis.

 Snow can illuminate the beauty of the season, but cold weather and moisture can wreak havoc on your pool.
 If you live in a cold climate, then the importance of winterizing your pool is clear.
 Read on to uncover more about how to winterize an above-ground pool and what happens when you don’t do so.